-We employ several hundred project firefighters, on a full time basis for a fixed term each year, at more than 80 locations around Victoria.
+We employ several hundred PFFs, on a full-time basis for a fixed term each year, at more than 80 locations around Victoria.
 PFFs help suppress bushfires and assist in prevention works, including planned burning.

-We train three categories of PFFs each year:
+We train 3 categories of PFFs each year: